 - If the schedule developed does not allow the project to complete when desired, the actions should be taken to decrease the total project duration.
-This is known as crashing the schedule. - Relieve employees of other responsibilities. - Reallocate resource from noncritical activities. - Adding more resources for the project. - Allowing additional overtime. - Crashing only works, when adding more resources will lead to a faster completion of a project.
+This is known as crashing the schedule. - Relieve employees of other responsibilities. - Reallocate resource obtained from noncritical activities. - Assigning more resources to the project activities. - Allowing additional overtime. - Crashing only works, when adding more resources will lead to a faster completion of a project.